GuidanceMantras/GuidanceMantras/README.md

 - Do not need to sit infront of laptop whole day
 - Once you enter any government department, no need to write/clearing another exams or give interviews
 - You can not be fired from your job in government sector.
 In private sector, you will be in constant fear of losing your job each day.
-- Get time to better plan for your kids and family
+- You get time to better plan for your kids and family

 ### Website for government jobs
 - Central government jobs website: SSC website( https://ssc.nic.in/),  and UPSC website (https://upsc.gov.in/)